rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 ^0.2.3  :=  >=0.2.3, <0.3.0
 ```

-This compatibility convention is different from SemVer in the way it treats
-versions before 1.0.0.
-While SemVer says there is no compatibility before
-1.0.0, Cargo considers `0.x.y` to be compatible with `0.x.z`, where `y ≥ z`
+> **Note**: This is the only type of version requirement that has different
-and `x` is not zero.
+> rules for versions that start with `0`, and the version `"0.x.y"` is not
+> compatible with any other versions.

 ### Tilde requirements